 The review scandal spreads

-Finally, in 2019, Purplebricks' Canadian subsidiary reportedly offered staff members days off in exchange for getting friends and family members to post made-up positive reviews on Facebook and Google.[16]
+Finally, in 2019, Purplebricks' Canadian subsidiary reportedly offered staff days off in exchange for getting friends and family to post fake positive reviews on Facebook and Google.[15]

 If you're weighing your options for buying or selling a house, Clever can help!